 What should I bring to the sprint?

-Bring one workflow, task, business idea, or recurring problem.
-If you do not know where to start, bring the part of your week that feels most repetitive or unclear.
+Bring one repeated task, client handoff, admin loop, or problem.
+If you are unsure, bring the part of your week that feels most repetitive.

 Why is the first call 15 minutes?